apigee/api-platform-samples/sample-proxies/README.md

 # Get support

-For assistance, post to the [Apigee Developer Forum](http://support.apigee.com)
+For assistance, please use [StackOverflow](http://stackoverflow.com/tags/apigee) and add the tag "apigee".

 Copyright © 2014 Apigee Corporation